geometor/geometor-explorer/README.md

 ```

-Explorer uses SVG for rendering the construction with the [SVG.js](http://svgjs.com/) library.
+**Explorer** uses SVG for rendering the construction with the [SVG.js](http://svgjs.com/) library.
 It also includes the panzoom plugin for moving around the construction.

 Elements and points are listed in the Side panel.

-Each element is added to an animation timeline.
+Each element is added to a [GSAP](https://greensock.com/) animation timeline.
 The timeline plays after the construction script is completed.

 The "draw" link on the menu bar will replay the animation.

 When you hover over an element or point in the drawing, its details are presented in the side panels.

+There is extensive logging to the javascript console during the construction - so I highly recommend reviewing the output there.

 ## golden sections